membraneframework/unifex/pages/creating-unifex-nif.md

 you see in header.

 Next step is to create struct that will be used as state for created nif and include generated header inside `example.h`.
-Since there is no name collision, we can use `typdef` to use `State` as an alias for `UnifexNifState`.
+Since there is no name collision, we can use `typdef` to create an alias for `UnifexNifState` and refer to it as `State`.

 ```c
 #pragma once